-[UPDATE: Some offers mentioned below have expired.
+[[UPDATE: Some offers mentioned below have expired and/or are no longer available on our site.
+You can view the current offers from our partners in our credit card marketplace.
 DISCLOSURE: Cards from our partners are mentioned below.]

 Most credit card issuers are only too happy to accept your application, as the credit card industry is extremely competitive.
 At the same time, there are still some cards that are offered only to a select group of applicants, depending on their relationship with a particular organization.
 And in some cases, these cards can offer exceptional value.